 If there’s one zone of the home our Erskineville clients really couldn’t stand in their townhouse, it was their laundry!
-They were set on removing this boxy room under the stairs (and moving the laundry to outside) to create an open void.
+They were set on removing this boxy room under the stairs to create an open void.
+This also meant moving the laundry to the outside!

-While open areas under stairs can look dreamy, in their 150 square metre home it was precious space they couldn’t afford to waste.
-Plus, I felt that moving the laundry to outside could devalue their home if they were to sell down the track.
+While open areas under stairs can look dreamy, in their 150 square metre home it was precious space.
+They couldn’t afford to waste.
+Plus, I also felt that moving the laundry to outside could devalue their home if they were to sell down the track.

 See how we created a seamless space with a dreamy Euro style laundry that also provided much-needed extra storage!